-How does Growing MKE address the needs for deeply affordable housing across the city for Milwaukee's low-income households?
+18. How does the Housing Element address the needs for deeply affordable housing across the city for Milwaukee's low-income households?

-Milwaukee's Collective Affordable Housing Strategic Plan sets out a series of goals and strategies to achieve the overall goal of "advancing racial equity by providing a quality affordable home for every Milwaukeean." (www.housingplan.org)
+Milwaukee's Collective Affordable Housing Strategic Plan sets out a series of goals and strategies to achieve the overall goal of "providing a quality affordable home for every Milwaukeean." (www.housingplan.org)

-- The Plan includes recommendations to increase Black and Latino homeownership and to preserve and create affordable housing for families and making <\$15 per hour.
-The City of Milwaukee is working aggressively with a variety of partners to implement the recommendations of the Collective Affordable Housing Strategic Plan. - One of the recommendations of the Collective Affordable Housing Strategic Plan is to pursue changes to local zoning codes that allow additional types of housing options and choices in a wider range of neighborhoods, as is being proposed by Growing MKE. - While changes to the zoning code are an important part of increasing housing diversity and affordability, zoning code updates on their own will not create deeply affordable housing.
+- The Plan includes recommendations to increase low-income homeownership and to preserve and create affordable housing for families and making <\$15 per hour.
+The City of Milwaukee is working with a variety of partners to implement the recommendations of the Collective Affordable Housing Strategic Plan. - One of the recommendations of the Collective Affordable Housing Strategic Plan is to pursue changes to local zoning codes that allow additional types of housing options and choices in a wider range of neighborhoods, as is being proposed by the Housing Element. - While changes to the zoning code are an important part of increasing the variety of housing and affordability, zoning code updates on their own will not create deeply affordable housing.
 Updating the zoning code is just one piece of the puzzle.
 Changes to zoning rules should be viewed as complementary to the many collective efforts to promote housing affordability for all Milwaukeeans.

-If we want more affordable housing, why can't require developers to build affordable housing like they do in other states?
+19. If we want more affordable housing, why can't require developers to build affordable housing like they do in other states?

-Wisconsin State Statues prohibit local municipalities in Wisconsin from adopting rent control ordinances or zoning ordinances that require developers/property owners provide a certain number or percentage of units as affordable within new or existing developments (also known as "inclusionary zoning" ordinances).
+Wisconsin State Statutes prohibit local municipalities in Wisconsin from adopting rent control ordinances or zoning ordinances that require developers/property owners to provide a certain number or percentage of units as affordable within new or existing developments (also known as "inclusionary zoning" ordinances).

-How does Growing MKE support Milwaukee's Anti-Displacement Plan?
+20. How does the Housing Element support Milwaukee's Anti-Displacement Plan?